Book a Free Call

 Intermountain Health Freezes Pension for 23,000+ Caregivers — Effective Dec.
 31, 2026

-Utah's largest employer — Intermountain Health, with over 68,000 caregivers across 30+ hospitals and 400+ clinics in six Western states — announced in January 2026 that it is freezing its long-running pension plan at the end of this year.
-About one-third of all employees (roughly 23,000 people) had been counting on that pension for retirement.
-After December 31, 2026, no new pension benefits will accrue.
-Those workers will be moved fully to a 401(k)-based plan.
+Intermountain Health, with over 68,000 caregivers across 30+ hospitals and 400+ clinics in six Western states, announced in January 2026 that it is freezing its pension plan at the end of the year.
+About 23,000 employees who had been counting on that pension will stop accruing benefits after December 31, 2026 and be moved to a 401(k)-based plan.
+The system cited financial pressures, lower government reimbursements, inflation, and market volatility.

 Pennsylvania